 - Open an account online

-- Fill out a paper application and mail it in
+- Complete a paper application and mail it in

 The easiest and quickest option is to fill out an online application, which takes just a few minutes.
-To apply, all you need is your contact information, date of birth, and Social Security number.
+To apply, you only need your contact information, date of birth, and Social Security number.